 or for the 64 bits version:

-(No need to write everything: use Tab ↹ to autocomplete the command line, or copy and paste with the middle-click mouse button)
+(You don’t need to write everything: use Tab ↹ to autocomplete the command line, or copy and paste with the middle-click mouse button)

 Finally, install all

 sudo dpkg -i *.deb

 In case you’re installing language packs, repeat the

 You’re done!
 No need to restart, LibreOffice is ready to be used.

-C. Uninstall LibreOffice
+3. Uninstall LibreOffice

 If you want to remove LibreOffice, use the following command: